4 Days in Budapest: The Ultimate Budapest Guide by a Local

 If you can bear to set your alarm early, rise and shine at the crack of dawn and get into position for sunrise at one of Budapest’s most stunning landmarks!
 In my humble opinion, this spot deserves the first spot on the list of the most instagrammable places in Budapest without a question.

 Fisherman’s Bastion (Halászbástya) is a 19th-century fortress comprising fairytale turrets and panoramic lookouts that will take your breath away.
-Due to its elevated position in hilly Buda, the views are epic, and catching them at sunrise is top of my list of the best top things to do in Budapest in 4 days.
+Due to its elevated position in hilly Buda, the views are epic, and catching them at sunrise is one of the best things to do in Budapest in 4 days.

 The fairytale looking Fisherman's Bastion in Budapest, Hungary